iAmMe27/WoD/PostInstall.md

 3. Be Afraid - Honest Difficulty Overhaul - YOU MUST START A NEW GAME FOR THIS TO TAKE EFFECT!
 This mod delevels the Commonwealth to make it dangerous.
 4. Swags Optional Stuff - Changes Brothel visitors to females only.
 5. Swags RDM Edit - Reduces the RDM headshot multipliers for some enemies to make them not 1 shot.

+# Continuing
+When you are comfortable with your choices and finally want to play, continue with the last step; [Mod Setup](ModSetup.md).